Pochettino: Lucas Moura fit for Chelsea clash

-Lucas Moura will be fit enough to be in Tottenham's squad for the second leg of their EFL Cup semi-final against Chelsea, says Mauricio Pochettino.
+Watch Chelsea v Tottenham LIVE on beIN SPORTS this Friday from 6.45am (AEDT)

-With Harry Kane sidelined by an ankle injury and Son Heung-min at the Asian Cup, Fernando Llorente was picked up front for Sunday's Premier League trip to Fulham.
+With Harry Kane sidelined by an ankle injury and Son Heung-min at the Asian Cup, Fernando Llorente was picked up front for Monday's (AEDT) Premier League trip to Fulham.

 But the forward scored a first-half own goal and Spurs needed strikes from Dele Alli and Harry Winks, who headed a 93rd-minute winner, to turn the game around at Craven Cottage.